relayos/getrelayos.com/cline_docs/activeContext.md

 - How to implement the tiered product approach for Communities™ in the website design
 - How to showcase the configurable privacy controls as a key differentiator across different verticals
 - How to prioritize resources between vertical-specific marketing and privacy-focused messaging
+- How to balance lead generation focus with eCommerce approach for Persist™ and free tier for Embed™
+- What level of detail to include in industry-specific landing pages to drive qualified leads